linbug/GeoDB/Db_building_commands.md

 -s 4326             *--Assign output raster with specified SRID.
 NASA rainfall data is WGS8*

 -n forecast_date    *--Assign the forecast date to a new column called 'forecast_date'*

+file *.tiff | grep -v TIFF | cut -c 1-8  <!-- finds files that are not in the correct format -->

 psql -d nasa -f rainfall_all.sql